diskoverdata/diskover-docs/source_files/user_basic_file_action.md

 ![Image: Launching Find File Sequences from a Directory](images/image_file_action_launch_from_directory.png)

-The results will open in a new page:
+The results will open in a new page and showing the complete path where the sequence is located, as seen at the bottom here:

 ![Image: Find File Sequences Results](images/image_file_action_results.png)